 A large proportion of the Revenue underspends every year are put into the Capital Reserve, to fund major projects.
 However in the past six years, the difference between ‘essential’ cuts and ‘realised savings’ is a whopping £30m.
 That means that c£30m has been cut unnecessarily, and added to the Capital Expenditure slush fund.

 These cuts in services have impacted on the poor and the vulnerable in a highly disproportionate manner.
 For example the cuts to the Council’s budget to the Homelessness Prevention Team in 2014/15 has seen a direct decline in services offered to rough sleepers and no one will forget how RBKC blamed a lack of finances for the reason behind the closure of the much loved Maxilla Children’s Centre back in 2015.

 So while the Council bleat on about austerity and the need to cut vital services let’s have a look at what Paget-Brown and his cronies consider are legitimate expenditures.
 Over the past few years they have decided that offering cash incentives to voters at election time and the purchase of elitist Pre-Raphaelite art, is more important than providing care for the homeless or the provision of children’s services in the North of the Borough.

 So, let’s look in detail at some of these so-called PRIORITIES:

-In 2013/14 (election year) £7.5m was spent on an ‘efficiency dividend’ of £100 each to all Council Tax PAYERS (ie not in receipt of Housing Benefit).
+In 2013/14 (election year) £7.5m was spent on an ‘efficiency dividend’ of £100 paid to all Council Tax PAYERS (ie those not in receipt of Housing Benefit).